-If you purchased shares in a company that has gone into liquidation, for more information on how to calculate your CGT, see the Guide to capital gains tax 2016.
+If you purchased shares in a company that has gone into liquidation, see Guide to capital gains tax 2018 for more information on how to calculate your CGT.

-If you purchased shares in a company that has been taken over or merged with another company, for more information on how to calculate your CGT, see the Personal investors guide to capital gains tax 2016.
+If you purchased shares in a company that has been taken over or merged with another company, for more information on how to calculate your CGT, see Personal investors guide to capital gains tax 2018.